cocokechun/CNN/README.md

 prediction: daisy with probability 0.5752756
 ```

-More data of dnadelion can definitely help.
+More data of dandelion can definitely help.